 In the case of In re Marriage of Horn, the court found that Husband’s severance pay was a divisible asset and Wife was therefore entitled to a portion of the pay.
 Husband’s ex-employer, the National Football League, paid Husband a lump sum of $100,000 as pay for his eight seasons with the NFL.
 The court found that this was for “services previously rendered” and a form of deferred payment.
 The court particularly noted that the pay was contracted-for in Husband’s employment agreement and that Husband earned the “absolute right to receive because of the seasons he has played regardless of whether he experiences any involuntary loss of earnings.”
 (Horn, 181 Cal.
 App.
 3d 540, 550 (1986)).

 In contrast, the court in the case In re Marriage of Wright found that Wife had no right to a portion of the severance pay because it was a voluntary payment from employer as compensation for loss of future earnings.
-Unlike Horn, there was no provision in Husband’s employment contract that provided for the severance he received, but was rather freely given by ex-employer after termination of employment in recognition of loss of earnings.
+Unlike Horn, there was no provision in Husband’s employment contract that provided for the severance he received, but was rather given by ex-employer in its discretion after termination of employment in recognition of loss of earnings.
 So, like future earnings, such severance pay was treated as income that may be used in calculating support.

 Given the constant case law regarding financial issues in dissolution, finances continue to be a highly confusing and fought over issue.
 Should you find yourself in need of legal services to help navigate this issue, the attorneys at Wilkinson and Finkbeiner are highly experienced and knowledgeable in the areas of support, financial division and dissolution.
-Feel free to call or email us today using our Contact Us page.
+Please call or email us today using our Contact Us page.